Helium314/HeliBoard/README.md

   * add them in language settings (click on the language, then on `+` next to _dictionary_), or open the file in a file explorer
   * additional dictionaries for emojis or scientific symbols can be used to provide suggestions ("emoji search")
   * note that for Korean layouts, suggestions only work using [this dictionary](https://github.com/openboard-team/openboard/commit/83fca9533c03b9fecc009fc632577226bbd6301f), the tools in the dictionary repository are not able to create working dictionaries
-* Adjust keyboard themes (style and colors)
+* Adjust keyboard themes (style, colors and background image)
   * can follow the system's day/night setting on Android 10+ (and on some versions of Android 9)
+  * can follow dynamic colors for Android 12+
 * Split keyboard (if the screen is large enough)
-* Number row
+* Optional number row
 * Number pad
-* Show all available extra characters on long pressing a key
 * Backup your learned word / history data
 * Add custom keyboard [layouts](layouts.md)
-* Adjustable bottom padding

 ## FAQ / Common Issues
 * __Emoji search__: You can get addon dictionaries for emoji suggestions in the [dictionaries repo](https://codeberg.org/Helium314/aosp-dictionaries).
 An actual search funtion does not exist.